JDangov/DDRINQ/README.md

 There are no subscription steps or fees.
 No personal information is tracked by this site.
 Ads appearing on the page are managed separately.
-In summary, this site presents the results when past behavior when specific conditions have been met.
+In summary, this site presents the results with past behavior when specific conditions have been met.
 You are also presented when those conditions are expected to be met with a day's notice.